 The effects of applying a high frequency current to body tissue will depend on the amount of heat generated.
 At first the tissue will be warmed but if higher temperatures are reached electrocoagulation will take place, as the proteins in the tissue denature and harden – as happens to egg white when it is cooked.
 If enough heat is applied, the water in the tissue may boil off resulting in electrodessication.

 The medical profession generally refers to diathermy that generates heat intense enough to desiccate or coagulate body tissues – used in surgery as an alternative to a knife or scalpel – as ‘surgical diathermy’ to distinguish it from ‘medical diathermy’ which employs larger electrodes so that the heat is spread over a wider area to gently warm tissues rather than destroy them.

 Surgical diathermy: desiccates or coagulates body tissues.

 When the term diathermy is used in Beauty Culture it usually refers to what the medical profession would see as a type of ‘surgical diathermy’.
 Diathermy treatments of this type – also known a thermolysis – were used from the 1930s onwards in Beauty Culture as an alternative to electrolysis for the permanent removal of superfluous hair, spider veins (telangiectasia), acne, warts, moles and other skin blemishes.

-However, high frequency currents have also been used to warm the body in a way that was similar to that used in ‘medical diathermy’.
+However, high frequency currents have also been used in beauty treatments to warm the body as with ‘medical diathermy’.
 The first use of diathermy in this manner in Beauty Culture, that I know of, was Elizabeth Arden’s Vienna Youth Mask, introduced in 1928.
 It was claimed to have a rejuvenating effect by stimulating the circulation of blood through the facial tissues.